 Communicate that anxiety is normal and everyone feels anxiety or worry some of the time.
 Therefore, it is normal to worry about being away from mummy or daddy.
-It is normal to feel worried before starting school during COVID-19.
-Tell them worry/Anxiety are not dangerous within themselves however, they are uncomfortable but the feeling/s will pass.
+It is normal to feel worried before starting school.
+Tell them worry/anxiety are not dangerous within themselves however, they are uncomfortable but the feeling/s will pass.
 Whether at school or at home, creative activities, such as playing and drawing, help them express and communicate any negative feelings they may be experiencing.
-This helps children find positive ways to express difficult feelings such as anger, fear or sadness.
+This helps children find positive ways to express difficult feelings such as anger, fear, or sadness.

 What not to do and say.

 Refrain from saying